wuaipinglab/covSampler/data/README.md

 ## Format your sequence data

-Prepare your nucleotide sequences in a [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format file.
+Prepare your nucleotide sequences in a [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format file named `sequences.fasta`.

-You can see a formatted example sequence file at [here](../data/example_project/rawdata/sequences.fasta).
+You can see a formatted example sequence file [here](../data/example_project/rawdata/sequences.fasta).

 ## Format your metadata

-Prepare the metadata in a [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) format file.
+Prepare your metadata in a [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) format file named `metadata.tsv`.

 A metadata file must include the following fields: